What is Radio Advertising?

 Although streaming services like Spotify and Pandora have entered the radio market, loyal listeners also continue to tune into their favorite traditional radio programming.
 In 2018, 89% of Americans ages 12 or older listened to terrestrial radio in a given week, a figure that has changed little since 2009.
 Radio isn’t going anywhere soon.

 Radio advertisements come in a variety of styles, from catchy local jingles to sponsored weather reports.
 To run a traditional radio ad spot, advertisers pay stations for airtime and the radio station broadcasts the commercial to its listeners.

 The Cost of Radio Ads

 Radio stations sell spots in increments of :15, :30, and :60 seconds.
 Advertising rates fluctuate throughout the day to correlate with shifts in audience size.
 For example, morning and evening rush hours generally have the largest number of listeners tuning in – therefore, these ad spots are more desirable and expensive.

 Types of Radio Ads

-There are a few common types of radio ads that can be played on air.
+There are a few common types of radio ads that can play on air.
 Live reads are commercials voiced by radio personalities.
-These ads tend to take on a more conversational tone and are meant to engage audiences using the DJ’s personality.
+These ads tend to take on a more conversational tone and engage audiences using the DJ’s personality.
 Another option is prerecorded ads.
 These can be anything from jingles to sponsored commercials.